Meet Our Faculty

 Office: PAC 315

 Her experience includes 22 years in various state agencies as a public health program evaluator, research scientist and program administrator.
-She owns a private consulting business and has served as a contractor for: Illinois Department of Public Health, IPLAN Program; Illinois Department on Aging, Long Term Care Ombudsman Program; New Mexico Department of Health; Bernalillo County Health Department; and the American Association of Public Health Dentistry.
-She recently completed a contract with the W.H.
+She owns a private consulting business and has served as a contractor for: Illinois Department of Public Health, IPLAN Program; Illinois Department on Aging, Long Term Care Ombudsman Program; New Mexico Department of Health; Bernalillo County Health Department; and the American Association of Public Health Dentistry (AAPHD).
+She completed a contract in 2011 with the W.H.
 Kellogg Foundation as Project Manager to coordinate the development of a two-year training curriculum for dental therapists, which culminated in a Special Supplemental Issue of the Journal of Public Health Dentistry.
+Dr. Campbell recently completed a project with AAPHD that resulted in the development of 3 training videos for dental students.

 |L. K. “Bud” Price